Walt Dated World

 When the Disney-MGM studios first opened, it really was a working studio.
 Some of the things filmed there included:

-A Conversation With... : A 1989 Disney Channel show featuring stars such as George Burns, Carol Burnett, Bob Hope and Betty White answering questions from the audience.
+A Conversation With... : A 1989 Disney Channel show with four separate episodes featuring George Burns, Carol Burnett, Bob Hope and Betty White answering questions from the audience.

 Disney's Nancy Kerrigan Special: Dreams on Ice